Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Related Work

-Second, when it comes to usage of the GPT-2 model, Wang and Lillis \cite{Wang2020} describe no measures for label and quality preservation in their GPT-2 augmentation.
-Anaby-Tavor et al. \cite{Anaby-Tavor2020} indicate that the GPT-2 model will be further trained and improperly generated instances will be removed.
-In contrast to our method, the model of Anaby-Tavor et al. \cite{Anaby-Tavor2020} is limited exclusively on sentences as instances and cannot generate coherent text.
-Furthermore, it uses other safety mechanisms for label preservation Third, the method proposed in this paper is intended to overcome the issue that textual data augmentation can be of no or small value when used in combination with pre-trained classifiers \cite{Longpre2020}.
-In contrast to the study by Longpre et al. \cite{Longpre2020}, we use the ULMFit model by Howard and Ruder \cite{Howard2018} instead of transformer models.
+Third, the method proposed in this paper is intended to overcome the issue that textual data augmentation can be of no or small value when used in combination with pre-trained classifiers \citep{Longpre2020}.
+In contrast to the study by \citet{Longpre2020}, we use the ULMFit model by \citet{Howard2018}.
 Nevertheless, the model is also pre-trained beforehand and finetuned on each task dataset.
 As a specialty, we also finetune the encoder with the augmented data for the baseline, making sure that at least the encoder has seen all linguistic patterns before.